 Start with a strong action verb

-Always start with a relevant action verb — remember, you want to keep the focus on what you actually did.
-Verbs like Led, Launched, Directed, and Spearheaded all paint a picture of a strong, proactive leader, which is what you’re aiming for.
+Always start your statements with a strong action verb.
+Verbs like “led, launched, directed, and spearheaded” all paint a picture of a proactive leader, which is what you’re aiming for.
 Need help brainstorming?
-Our action verbs database has more examples you can plug straight into your resume.
+Our action verbs database has more examples you can use to boost your resume.

-If you’re applying for a leadership role, your accomplishments should be focused on how you’ve already demonstrated leadership skills.
+If you’re applying for a leadership role, focus on accomplishments that show how you’ve demonstrated leadership skills in previous positions.
 Increasing revenue, coordinating stakeholders, managing a team, and acquiring new talent are all things that employers will want their senior-level staff to do, which makes them perfect additions to a resume.
-The more specific you can be here, the better.
+The more specific you can be, the better.
 For example:

 Bad: Increased productivity.